Meara Lynch Hockensmith

 HOW WILL I KNOW WHAT TO WORK ON IN THERAPY?

 Therapy is a collaborative process between client and therapist, so you and I will partner together to figure out what changes will best serve you and the life you want to live.
-I might have some ideas about what could be helpful, but you get to make the decision about what your goals for therapy are.
+I might have some ideas about what could be helpful and offer tools or practical feedback to support you, but you get to make the decision about what your goals for therapy are.

 A LITTLE ABOUT ME & MY PROFESSIONAL SKILLS